British royal jewels always attract curiosity. Here are the Windsor’s most loved jewels ♦

 Cartier’s tiara

 This tiara is well known since it was lent by the Queen to the Duchess of Cambridge, who wore it on her wedding day, in 2011.
-But even though the tiara was never worn in public by the Queen, she was often carried by her mother when she was the duchess of York.
+But while the tiara was never worn in public by the Queen, who passed away in 2022, it was often worn by her mother when she was the Duchess of York.
 It was given to Princess Elizabeth for her eighteenth birthday in 1944, and since then the diadem has been lent to Princess Margaret and Princess Anne.

 The Princess Zara’s diadem